rs/audience-meter/README.md

 Here are available parameters:

     Usage: audience-meter.js [options]

     Options:

       -h, --help                           output usage information
       -V, --version                        output the version number
       -d, --debug                          Log everything
+      -w, --workers <num>                  Number of worker processes to spawn (default to the number of CPUs) -m, --cluster-addr <ip:port>         Use a given multicast IP:PORT to sync several instances of audience-meter (disabled by default, prefered address is 239.255.13.37:314) --max-conn-duration <seconds>        The maximum number of seconds a connection can stay established (default 3600, 0 to disable)
+      --enable-uuid                        Enable connection UUID to prevent several connections with same (EXPERIMENTAL, known to leak memory)
-      -w, --workers <num>                  Number of worker processes to spawn (default to the number of CPUs) -m, --cluster-addr <ip:port>         Use a given multicast IP:PORT to sync several instances of audience-meter (disabled by default, prefered address is 239.255.13.37:314) --cluster-notify-interval <seconds>  Interval between notifications for a node's notification (default 2 seconds --cluster-node-timeout <seconds>     Delay after which node's namespace info will be forgotten if no notificationis recieved by a node (default 5 seconds) --notify-delta-ratio <ratio>         Minimum delta of number of members to reach before to notify listeners based on a fraction of the current number of members (default 0.1) --notify-min-delay <seconds>         Minimum delay between notifications (default 2) --notify-max-delay <seconds>         Maximum delay to wait before not sending notification because of min-delta not reached (default 25)
+      --cluster-notify-interval <seconds>  Interval between notifications for a node's notification (default 2 seconds --cluster-node-timeout <seconds>     Delay after which node's namespace info will be forgotten if no notification is recieved by a node (default 5 seconds) --notify-delta-ratio <ratio>         Minimum delta of number of members to reach before to notify listeners based on a fraction of the current number of members (default 0.1) --notify-min-delay <seconds>         Minimum delay between notifications (default 2) --notify-max-delay <seconds>         Maximum delay to wait before not sending notification because of min-delta not reached (default 25)
+      --increment-delay <seconds>          Number of seconds to wait before to increment the counter in order to mitigate de/connection floods
       --namespace-clean-delay <seconds>    Minimum delay to wait before to clean an empty namespace (default 60) --demo-port <port>                   Public port on which to bind the demo server (default 8080, 0 to disable) --stats-port <port>                  Local port on which to bind the global stats server (default 1442, 0 to disable)

 In the webpage of the event, add the following javascript to join an event.: